mace-cream/slurm-test-env/README.md

 step.
 As a result, we use heterogeneous architecture to build our cluster test environment.

 1. Make sure all the nodes are physically connected in an intranet.
 To easy the configuration, the ssh server should be opened on all the nodes.
 The service name is called `sshd` on
     RHEL and `ssh` on Raspbian.
 The package name is called `openssh-server` on all distributions.
+Create users `zhaofengt` and `zhiyuant` on all nodes.
+Make sure the users have the same UID and GID on different nodes.
 1. `munge` should be installed on all nodes.
 See [Install Guide](https://github.com/dun/munge/wiki/Installation-Guide) for detail.
 The `munge.key` should be the same on all machines.
     This package can be installed using `apt` or `yum`.
 1. Install `slurmctld` on manage node and `slurmd` on compute node.
 The version of `slurmctld` and `slurmd` may not be exactly the same, as announced by [slurm official](https://slurm.schedmd.com/troubleshoot.html#network).
    Since Debian 10 has officially packaged 18.8, we just install `slurmd` on Debian 10 using `apt` without compiling from source code.
 However, for Debian 8 the version is only 14.
 Therefore we should compile 19.5 from source code.
 Actually we do the compilation on the board (instead virtual machine) and notice that it is slow process.